willem-vanheemstrasystems/strongloop-headstart/USAGE OF STRONGLOOP.md

 StrongLoop Studio

-StrongLoop Studio is used to visually create datasources and models.
+StrongLoop Studio is used to
+- API Composer: visually create datasources and models.
+- Profiler: Profile applications'CPU and memory consumption.

 Install StrongLoop Studio by typing at the root of the application folder (e.g. loopback-getting-started):